Airlines close books on rotten 2020 and so far, 2021 is grim

-DALLAS – Southwest Airlines lost $3.1 billion last year, its first full-year loss since Richard Nixon was president and gasoline sold for about 36 cents a gallon with no extra charge for the attendant who cleaned your windshield.
+(AP) – Just how bad was 2020 for the airline industry?
+The six biggest U.S. airlines lost $34 billion, and Southwest suffered its first full-year loss since Richard Nixon was president and gasoline sold for 36 cents a gallon.

-2020 was a disaster for airlines — some didn't survive it — and the new year is off to a grim start.
+It was a disaster for airlines, worse than 9/11 or the global financial crisis — some very small carriers didn't survive it — and the new year is off to a grim start.

 On Thursday, Southwest, American and JetBlue reported that they lost a combined $3.5 billion in the final three months of the year.
 All issued dismal revenue outlooks for the current quarter that echoed similar pessimism from Delta, United and Alaska, which posted financial results earlier.

-The airlines are looking past spring and hoping that they can salvage something from the peak summer vacation season.
+The airlines are looking past spring and hoping that as more people are vaccinated against COVID-19, they can salvage something from the peak summer vacation season.

-President Joe Biden on Monday reinstated COVID-19 travel restrictions on most non-U.S. travelers from Brazil, the U.K. and South Africa.
+President Joe Biden reinstated COVID-19 travel restrictions this week on most non-U.S. travelers from Brazil, the U.K. and South Africa.
 There is also a new U.S. requirement that non-citizens provide proof of a negative test for COVID-19 before boarding a flight to the United States.

 On Thursday as airlines reported results, a new coronavirus variant identified in South Africa was found in the United States for the first time, with two cases diagnosed in South Carolina.